 Rabbits – this word evokes in some people images of a pet; soft, cuddly, cute and Easter.
-In others, rabbits are a nuisance and cause serious damage to their yards.
+In others, rabbits are a nuisance create angst and cause serious damage.
 We see yards here in Colorado literally overrun by rabbits.
 Rabbits will eat, urinate and poop over and over in the same area and cause serious damage.

 If you are in the latter category and live in a neighborhood struggling with rabbit problems, here are tips to keep these cute and damaging animals out of your yard.

 - Reduce cover by trimming trees and shrubs – rabbits love to hide under low hanging branches of trees and shrubs.
 By eliminating this desired habitat, where they like to hide from predators, it might help discourage them from hanging around in your yard.